Bhavishya Purana: Contents

 Despite being labelled a purana or "tales of ancient times", the work relates only a few legends.
 It is one of several puranas in which a list of royal dynasties of the "past" are followed by lists of kings predicted to rule in the future.

 The first 16 chapters of the first part of the Bhavisya Purana is called Brahmaparvam.
 The second part of the text, called Madhyamaparvan, is a Tantra-related work.
 The "prophecy"-related third part Pratisargaparvan includes sections on comparing Upanishadic ideas to those found in non-Indic religions, as well as a history through the 18th century.
-It is considered by scholars as a 18th or 19th century creation.
-The fourth part of the text called Utharaparvam, is also known as Bhavishyothara Purana.
+It is considered by scholars as an 18th or 19th century creation.
+The fourth part of the text called Uttaraparvam, is also known as Bhavisyottara Purana.
 This last part describes festivals, vrata (vow), dana (charity) and pilgrimage sites.

 In the Padma Purana, it is classified in the rajas category, which contains puranas related to Brahma.
 Scholars consider the Sattva-Rajas-Tamas classification as "entirely fanciful" and there is nothing in this text that actually justifies this classification.

-Brāhmaparvan
+Brāhma Parva

 This part of the text has 215 chapters.
 It covers topics such as rites of passage, ceremonies and feasts.
 It also covers the duties and rights of women, a discussion on the nature of people and how to identify good and bad characters, and a caste-related discussion.
 According to Arora, and other scholars, the caste-related and women's rights related discussion in the Bhavishya Purana is egalitarian, similar to those found in Brahma Purana and Vajrasuchi Upanishad, thus challenging Manusmriti.

-The Brahmaparvan also includes sections on festival dates and methods for worshipping Brahma, Ganesha, Skanda, and the Nāga.
+The Brahma Parva also includes sections on festival dates and methods for worshipping Brahma, Ganesha, Skanda, and the Nāga.
 A considerable section deals with Sun worship in a place called "Śākadvīpa" which may be a reference to Scythia.
 This overlaps with Zoroastrianism-related views, and may be related to ancient migration or interaction between Persia and central Asia with Indian subcontinent.
 These chapters are the most comprehensive and important source of sun-worship tradition in India, and may be related to the escape and resettlement of people from Persia into western India during the mid to late medieval era.

-Madhyamaparvan
+Madhyama Parva

 The second part of the Bhavisya Purana has 62 chapters on Tantra.

 This is not mentioned in other Indian text, states Hazra, to have been a part of the Bhavishya Purana, and therefore might be "a late appendage" abounding in Tantric theories of the 2nd millennium.
 However, states Rocher, these sections were likely integrated by about 1500 CE.